All Are Precious In His Sight

 Everything about the coming of Jesus was not what any of us would have planned or expected.

-This very ordinary female from a small northern mining town understands prejudice.
+This very ordinary female from a small northern mining town, and operating in a man's world, understands prejudice.
 But what feels really good, as I think about Bethlehem and Nazareth and their connection to Jesus, is that Jesus understands that prejudice too.
 And He and His Father wrote both Bethlehem and Nazareth into the script for people like me.

 They made a statement about worth that none of us should ever forget, and that all of us can rejoice in.